-It was good to note that all of the people interviewed had no concerns regarding the quality of care being provided by the staff from the Northern Trust.
-None of the people interviewed had made a complaint about the agency, however the majority were aware of whom they should contact if any issues arise.
-The majority of the people interviewed were able to confirm that management from the agency visits to ensure their satisfaction with the service, however only two were able to inform the UCO that observation of staff practice had taken place in their home.
+It was good to note that the majority of the people interviewed were able to confirm that management from the agency visits to ensure their satisfaction with the service and that observation of staff practice had taken place.
 A number of people interviewed also confirmed that they received a book from the agency when the service commenced and that it is completed by the carers at all calls.